samdroberts87/find_a_football_match/README.md

-# Find a football match
+# Find a football match CLI application

 # Application will prompt user in CLI for input for the following things:
 - Their postcode